-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Office of the Governor's departmental financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Governor's Mansion and Mansion Commission's departmental financial statements.
 The Schedule of Selected Information and Other General Information are presented for purposes of additional analysis and are not a required part of the departmental financial statements.